vatpac-technology/sops/docs/separation-standards/classd.md

 </figure> |

 ### 10 min
+Two departing aircraft may be departed with 10 min spacing and be considered separated provided the conditions below are met.

 | Conditions | |
 | ------------- | ------------------ |
 | a) Both aircraft report reaching the cruising level;<br>b) If the following aircraft reaches cruising level first, apply another form of separation immediately; and<br>c) climb IAS of the following aircraft is less than or equal to the climb IAS of the leading aircraft. | <figure markdown>